Data Quality Metric Library

 Specific comments on the metric

-The limit has been set around practical lengths for managing and maintaining the pavement and surfacing assets.
-Urban allows for intersections and cul-de-sac heads, etc. It is expected that some treatment lengths will be legitimately short.
-This has been allowed for in the grade ranges.
+The limits have been set around practical lengths for managing and maintaining the pavement and surfacing assets, while allowing for intersections and cul-de-sac heads, etc.

 Changes for 2021/22